• Skip to primary navigation

 For ingredients and detailed instructions, refer to the recipe card below.

-• Strawberries - choose good quality fresh strawberries of the same diameter to get a beautiful finish to the cake.
+• Strawberries: choose good-quality fresh strawberries of the same diameter for a lovely finish.
 The larger the berry, the juicier it is; the smaller the strawberry, the more flavorful it is.
 Read this guide on types of strawberries and choose those available in your area.

 • Large eggs at room temperature.